 DM199 was generally safe and well tolerated across all cohorts.
-AEs were generally mild to moderate in severity, with the most common being local injection site irritation, and all resolved without medical intervention.
+Adverse events (AEs) were generally mild to moderate in severity, with the most common being local injection site irritation, and all resolved without medical intervention.

 We completed enrollment in REDUX with a total 84 subjects enrolled, including 24 African American subjects into Cohort 1, 25 subjects with IgAN into Cohort 2 and 35 subjects with Type 2 diabetes in Cohort 3.
 As of March 31, 2022, all participants had completed their treatment periods.
-We are currently evaluating next steps for our CKD program as we proceed with continuing to analyze the complete data set from the REDUX trial.